Anne Waldschmidt: Biography

-In May, 2008 Waldschmidt was a visiting fellow at the Centre for Biomedicine & Society, King’s College, London (UK).
-From October to December 2008 she was guest professor at the Department of Special Education, University of Stockholm (Sweden), and during the summer term of 2010 she was visiting research professor at the Centre for Disability Studies, University of Leeds (UK).
+In May, 2008 Waldschmidt was a visiting fellow at the Centre for Biomedicine & Society, King's College, London (UK).
+From October to December 2008 she was guest professor at the Department of Special Education, Stockholm University (Sweden), and during the summer term of 2010 she was visiting research professor at the Centre for Disability Studies, University of Leeds (UK).
 In the summer term 2011 Professor Waldschmidt was visiting professor at the University of Vienna (Austria).
 From 2007 until 2015 Waldschmidt was a member of the Academic Network of European Disability experts (ANED).
 From 2013 until 2016 she was also a member of the EU research consortium “Making Persons with Disabilities Full Citizens – New Knowledge for an Inclusive and Sustainable Social Model (DISCIT)”.

 In 2019, she hosted the international conference "Histories, Practices and Policies of Disability" at the University of Cologne, in collaboration with ALTER, European Society for Disability Research.
 From 2018 until 2021 Waldschmidt conducts the research project “Dispositifs of ‘Dis/ability’ in Transformation.
 (Employed) work as biographical experience and everyday practice in the context of dis/ability” (funded by German Research Foundation).

-Waldschmidt’s research focuses on sociological aspects of human genetics and reproductive technologies; bio-politics and autonomy; normality, deviance, and disability; political participation, self-help organisations, and disability movements; health and social policy; disability policy in Europe and internationally; the sociology of knowledge; sociology of the body; gender studies, diversity studies; discourse analysis and qualitative empirical research.
+Waldschmidt's research focuses on sociological aspects of human genetics and reproductive technologies; bio-politics and autonomy; normality, deviance, and disability; political participation, self-help organisations, and disability movements; health and social policy; disability policy in Europe and internationally; the sociology of knowledge; sociology of the body; gender studies, diversity studies; discourse analysis and qualitative empirical research.